 How is a tummy tuck done?

-In a full tummy tuck, Dr. Low or Dr. Cheung will make a horizontal incision between the pubic hairline and the belly button.
+Dr. Low or Dr. Cheung will make a horizontal incision between the pubic hairline and the belly button.
 The goal is for the scar from the incision to be covered by a bikini bottom.
 The shape and length of the incision is dependent on the amount of excess skin involved.
 Full tummy tucks have a second incision at the belly button to remove excess skin on the upper abdomen.
 This is not always required and can vary with the individual patient.
 After the incision(s) are made the upper abdominal skin is pulled away from the muscle beneath.
 The underlying muscles are pulled together and stitched into place for a firmer abdomen and narrower waist.
 Fat pockets may be removed with minor liposuction at this point.
 The skin is then stretched downward and over the newly tightened muscles, excess skin is trimmed, and the navel is moved to a new, natural position.
 The incisions are then closed.

 In a mini tummy tuck, the incision made is shorter and the skin is only lifted to the navel area and the navel remains in place.
 A mini tuck is ideal for patients who don’t have large amounts of loose skin, and whose muscle strength is still relatively strong.